All Episodes

 In each of these instances, they were shellacked.

-They were, they were, they were wiped out.
+They were wiped out.

-Well, the Watergate was a different circumstance, but uh they were not able to parlay that into continual control of the White House.
+Well, the Watergate was a different circumstance, but they were not able to parlay that into continual control of the White House.

-Uh yet they could so they keep repeating the same mistakes.
+Yet they keep repeating the same mistakes.

 They keep thinking it's like insanity, keep doing the same thing over and over and over again, expecting a different result.

-This this election in Connecticut, this is going to convince them yep, yep, that's the ticket.
+Now they are just openly, openly, this election in Connecticut, why this is going to convince them.

 Rush, what do you mean here?